1979 Susan B Anthony Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2. 1979 Layer Missing Error

-The missing clad layer error occurs during the coin manufacturing process when the outer nickel alloy layer separates from the copper core due to impurities or improper bonding.
-This error typically appears as one or both sides of the coin displaying a copper-colored appearance rather than the normal silvery-white color.
-Versions with the obverse clad layer missing are particularly valuable.
+The missing clad layer error occurs when the outer copper-nickel layer separates from the pure copper core due to impurities or improper bonding during manufacturing.
+The result is a coin that looks copper-colored on one side rather than the normal silvery-white.
+Versions with the obverse (front face) clad layer missing are particularly valuable.

 3. 1979 Clipped Planchet Error

-The clipped planchet error is a defect that occurs during the coin blank cutting process, resulting in irregular notches or crescent-shaped cuts on the coin’s edge.
-This error typically manifests as a noticeable straight edge or curved clipping mark on one side of the coin.
+The clipped planchet error is a defect that occurs during the coin blank cutting process, resulting in an irregular notch or crescent-shaped cut on the coin’s edge.
+This error typically appears as a noticeable straight or curved clipping mark on one side of the coin.

 4. 1979 Broadstruck Error

-The broadstruck error occurs when the coin is not properly retained by the collar during striking, causing the coin to expand outward beyond its normal diameter during the impression process.
-These error coins typically lack a crisp rim and do not have the normal reeded edge, with the edge appearing flattened.
+The broadstruck error occurs when the coin is not properly retained by the collar during striking, causing the coin to expand outward beyond its normal diameter.
+These error coins typically lack a crisp rim and do not have the normal reeded edge — the edge instead appears flat and flared outward.

-Broadstruck 1979 Susan B. Anthony dollars are relatively scarce, with values typically ranging from $50 to $300, depending on condition and visual appeal.
-Due to the missing or disengaged collar, these coins have a larger diameter and distinctive appearance, making them easy to identify.
-High-quality broadstruck error coins are highly favored by collectors.
+Broadstruck 1979 Susan B. Anthony dollars are relatively scarce, with values typically ranging from $50 to $300 depending on condition and visual appeal.
+A PCGS-certified MS65 example of a 1979-P broadstruck on a Type-1 blank has appeared at GreatCollections auction, illustrating active market demand.
+Due to the missing or disengaged collar, these coins have a larger diameter than normal and are easy to identify by their shape alone.

 Now that you know the value of your coins, do you know where to sell those coins online easily?
 Don’t worry, I’ve compiled a list of these sites, including their introduction, pros, and cons.